babu-cat/civicrm-user-guide-ca/docs/email/mass-mailings-using-civimail.md

  here are not available to be included or excluded from the recipient list.

- It provides exactly the same functionality as Scheduled and Sent Mailings, including the possibility to view Reports and Re-Use.
+It provides exactly the same functionality as Scheduled and Sent Mailings, including the possibility to view Reports and Copy.